 When building a site for someone, you need to make sure that the platform, CMS, hosting and the rest of the infrastructure will be able to support all the third party solutions that business might need to rely on at one point.
 This can be anything from payment gateways to advanced online shopping features.
 Before deciding what you are going to build the site on, make sure to check with your client what their plans for the site’s future are in terms of extending its capabilities.

 The reason most businesses create websites is so they can reach a wider audience, and there’s no better way to do that than through digital marketing, or more specifically, SEO.
-If you want to help your client rank for keywords they are pursuing, you need to give them a solid base for their promotional efforts.
+If you want to help your client rank for keywords they are pursuing, you need to give them a solid base for their promotional efforts, usually it is best to hire a local SEO company like Cube Digital.
 While some of these won’t necessarily be your responsibility, you can help them by:

 - Ensuring fast page loading times